xuantiep/xdeb-org/content/post/content-security-policy-headers-matomo-piwik-hugo.md

 No code changes was needed for this, only finding the correct Content Security Policy settings.

 All that is needed for embedding videos is to add the host to the "frame-src" directive.
 Same for Google maps but there I also needed to add "unsafe-inline" to the "style-src" directive.
-Styles is luckily less of a security problem than scripts so I can live with this.
+Styles is luckily less of a security problem than scripts.

 ## The Content Security Policy I now use